moerkb/logic-workbench/README.md

 nil
 ```

-The function `truth-table` takes a formula and prints the truth table for it.
+The function `truth-table-parse` takes a formula and prints the truth table for it.

 ### The two type of formulas: human-readable and clojure code

 There are two different types of formulas that can be handled with this library, and it is important to keep track of it.

-All functions (like cnf transformation, for example) basically work with the second type (clojure code), but all 'big' ones will also have a wrapper that automatically parses a human-readable formula and invokes the function on it.
+All functions (like cnf transformation, for example) basically work with the second type (clojure code), but some exist with the postfix '-parse', which automatically parse a human-readable formula and invokes the function on it (e.g. truth-table-parse).

 #### Human-readable formulas